Search This Blog

 The first time I came across this beautiful tree I was blown away with its soft texture and form.
 I have grown to like it more and more over time, however like many acacias it might not be long lived.
 The river wattle is fast-growing, lacy, smallish evergreen tree, 20-30' tall by 20-30' wide.
 Very attractive graceful tree or shrub with weeping branches.

-Leaves evergreen, linear shaped, sort of curved (sickle-shaped), 1 1/2" long, less than an 1/8" wide.
-Light green color.
+The leaves evergreen, linear shaped, sort of curved (sickle-shaped), 1 1/2" long, less than an 1/8" wide light green color.
 Leaves are really phyllodes (modified petioles), take a look at the veination pattern which is typical of most all these acacias.
-(The leaves are really modified petioles like many of the acacias and technically called phyllodes.)

 Small light yellow flowers appear clusters in pairs along the stems in spring.